Oath of citizenship: United States

 The United States Oath of Allegiance (officially referred to as the "Oath of Allegiance," 8 C.F.R.
 Part 337 (2008)) is an oath that must be taken by all immigrants who wish to become United States citizens.

 I hereby declare, on oath, that I absolutely and entirely renounce and abjure all allegiance and fidelity to any foreign prince, potentate, state, or sovereignty of whom or which I have heretofore been a subject or citizen; that I will support and defend the Constitution and laws of the United States of America against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I will bear arms on behalf of the United States when required by the law; that I will perform noncombatant service in the Armed Forces of the United States when required by the law; that I will perform work of national importance under civilian direction when required by the law; and that I take this obligation freely without any mental reservation or purpose of evasion; so help me God.

 For people who object to taking an oath (or are not religious), the words "on oath" can be replaced with "and solemnly affirm", and the words "so help me God" can be omitted.

 Pledges

 In some countries, a pledge is taken by a new citizen, as opposed to an oath.
+Pledges and oaths differ, the former being "the things one swears by" and the latter "promises to which one binds oneself in swearing by things".